Service Alert

 9. Office of Institutional Research: correspondence, reports, subject files.

-10. Vice Presidents for Institutional Advancement (Development and Alumni Affairs); Administration and Finance; and Communications: Correspondence, memoranda, reports, records.
+10. Vice Presidents for Institutional Advancement (Development and Alumni Affairs); Administration and Finance; and Communications: Correspondence, memoranda, records.
 Contribution records and publications for Development and Alumni Affairs Offices.
+Self-study reports and SACSOC reports should be retained permanently by the Office of Academic Affairs.

 11. Dean of Admissions and Financial Aid: Correspondence, annual and other reports, policy statements.